debOliveira/MoCapRasp/README.md

 ### Clients

 1) Connect each RPi to a camera.
-The system has a 1cm accuracy when using 4 cameras, but the number can be expanded to improve cover area
+The system has a 1cm accuracy when using 4 cameras, but the number can be expanded to improve cover.
 1) Put a cooler over each RPi.
-The high FPS will heat to 80C and activate frequency capping if no ventilation is directly over the processor
+The high FPS will heat to 80C and activate frequency capping if no ventilation is directly over the processor.
 1) Read the instructions at [`./collect`](/collect/)

 ## Usage